 Considerations when choosing a use case

-- Avoid automatic actions without human intervention for high risk scenarios.
+- Avoid automatic actions without human intervention for high impact scenarios.
 For example, don't automatically give bonuses to employees based on sentiment scores from the service for their customer service interaction text.
 A person should always review source data when another person's economic situation, health or safety is affected.

 - Carefully consider scenarios outside of the product and service review domain.
 Since the model is trained on product and service reviews, the system may not accurately recognize sentiment focused language in other domains.
 Always make sure to test the system on operational test datasets to ensure you get the performance you need.
 Your operational test dataset should reflect the real data your system will see in production with all the characteristics and variation you will have when your product is deployed.
 Synthetic data and tests that don't reflect your end-to-end scenario won't be sufficient.

 - Carefully consider scenarios that take automatic action to filter or remove content.
 You can add a human review cycle and/or re-rank content (rather than filtering it completely) if your goal is to ensure content meets your community standards.

 Characteristics and limitations

 Depending on your scenario and input data, you could experience different levels of performance.
 The following information is designed to help you understand key concepts about performance as they apply to using the Text Analytics sentiment analysis.

 System limitations and best practices for enhancing performance

 Because sentiment is somewhat subjective it is not possible to provide a universally applicable estimate of performance for the model.
 Ultimately, performance depends on a number of factors such as the subject domain, the characteristics of the text processed, the use case for the system, and how people interpret the system's output.

 Key limitations and characteristics to bear in mind: